LwTuna/WorkInProgress/Server/doku/README.md

 Path :

-- /res
-	- /saves
-		- /maps
+- /res/saves/maps/mapName/0-0/layers/0.txt
-			-/mapName                                 The Map name as String
+mapName - The Map name as String
-				-/0-0                                 Chunk Coords representet by "x-y" exmpl 0-0
+0-0    - Chunk Coords representet by "x-y" exmpl 0-0
-					-/layers
-						-/0.txt                        layerid.txt in format of a 2-D Array of id:meta tokens
+layerid.txt - in format of a 2-D Array of id:meta tokens

 ## Next TODO